Influactive360/influactive-forms/README.txt

 Easily create, customize, and manage forms within your WordPress dashboard, without any public display.

 == Description ==
-"Forms Everywhere by Influactive" gives you the power to craft custom forms directly from your WordPress dashboard as if you're creating a post.
+"Forms by Influactive" gives you the power to craft custom forms directly from your WordPress dashboard as if you're creating a post.
 The beauty?
 These forms do not have a public display, giving you complete control over their use.
 Features include:

 Create Like a Post: If you're familiar with creating a post in WordPress, you're already a pro at creating a form with our plugin.
 Custom Fields: Define your form fields based on your requirements.